-Dashlane allows you to import your passwords in a CSV file.
-This is especially useful if the browser or password manager you're importing from is not among those for which Dashlane offers a specific importing tool.
+Dashlane lets you import your passwords using a CSV file.
+This is especially useful if Dashlane doesn't offer a specific importing tool for the browser or password manager you're importing from.

-If you are on Windows and macOS and do not see this menu, click here to check the minimum requirements and make sure you are running the latest version.
+If you are on Windows and macOS and do not see this menu, check the minimum requirements and make sure you are running the latest version.

 - What can I import with this function?